kadamwhite/talks/2018/wceu/slides.md

 ???

-and (my favorite), a prominant section about when Redux might NOT be the best choice for a project!
+There is even a prominent section about when Redux might NOT be the best choice for a project!

+This is something we never think to call out, but not every tool is appropriate to every task, and that information belongs in our documentation too.

 ---

 ## Tailor To The Task

-_The READMEs for an NPM module, a theme or plugin,
+_The READMEs for an NPM module,
-and a client project have different responsibilities_
+a theme or plugin, and a client project
+all have different responsibilities_

 ???

-This type of README is appropriate to a project like Redux that defines an architectural pattern you'd be using throughout your codebase.
+I think Redux has a great README.
+But the README for an open source library has different responsibilities than the README for a client project, theme or plugin.

-However, different types of projects raise different questions, and what is required of the README file depends on that context.
+What information belongs in the README depends on that context.

 ---
 <!-- .slide: data-background-position="center top" data-background="images/hm-website-setup.png" -->

 ???

 The READMEs for our client work at Human Made therefore focus on defining team roles & responsibilities and explaining the on-boarding process.
-These are the key questions we have to answer if we need to hand the project off within our company, or onboard a new contributor from a client's team.
+These are the key questions we have to answer when somebody new joins the project.

 We've gone so far as to build a README generator, to ensure each new project kicks off with all the right baseline documentation in place.